 “On the Iraq war, some of his rivals have disputed his claim to have been opposed from the outset, but a friend of his confirms to me categorically that this was his position in 2003.”

 Ed Miliband’s position on Iraq has been criticised by other candidates during the leadership contest.
 In a Radio 5 Live debate, Ed Balls questioned Miliband’s claims to have opposed the Iraq war at the time.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.